louiechristie/weather-winton/README.md

 ### Client and server

-- Install node v10.13.0 or greater
+- Install node v14.15.1 or greater
-- Install yarn v1.x

 ### Client Only